 We present the reference model as a basis for future research and see it as representing a first iterate.
-It is designed to be used as a basis for predicting waveform characteristics, such as surface and body wave amplitudes and travel times, and with the right interpretation to predict other kinds of data such as surface topography and gravity (e.g., Levandowski et al., 2014).
+It is designed to be used as a basis for predicting waveform characteristics, such as surface and body wave amplitudes and traveltimes, and with the right interpretation to predict other kinds of data such as surface topography and gravity (e.g. Levandowski et al. 2014).
 Although the model reflects the content of an exceptionally large data set of inter-station surface wave dispersion measurements, the introduction of more and various types of data will bring it into closer coincidence with the earth.
-The joint inversion performed with receiver functions (Shen et al., 2012, 2013a,b; Deng et al., 2015) and Rayleigh wave ellipticity or H/V (Lin et al., 2012, 2014) is a natural candidate for future refinements.
-For example, Deng et al. (2015) shows that the joint inversion of the dispersion data we present here with receiver functions in northern Tibet requires the introduction of internal interfaces within the Tibetan middle crust as well a doublet Moho, and reveals a step in Moho north of the Kunlun fault.
-Kang et al. (2015) assimilates our data and inverts together with receiver functions and Rayleigh wave H/V ratio from the NECESS Array experiment and observes an asymmetric Moho depth variation, thinning from the west to the east, beneath the Songliao basin, attributed recent mantle upwelling beneath the Changbaishan Volcano.
-The continued installation and movement of China Array, in particular, promise a wealth of new information on which to base future refinements and improvements to the reference model at much higher resolution.
+The joint inversions performed with receiver functions (Shen et al. 2013a,b; Deng et al. 2015) and Rayleigh wave ellipticity or H/V (Lin et al. 2012, 2014) are natural candidates for future refinements.
+For example, Deng et al. (2015) show that the joint inversion of the dispersion data we present here with receiver functions at a transect in northern Tibet requires the introduction of internal interfaces within the Tibetan middle crust as well as a double Moho, and reveals a step in Moho north of the Kunlun fault.
+Kang et al. (2016) assimilates our data and inverts them together with receiver functions and Rayleigh wave H/V ratio measurements from the NECESS Array experiment and observes an asymmetric Moho depth variation, thinning from the west to the east, beneath the Songliao basin, attributed to recent mantle upwelling beneath the Changbaishan Volcano.
+Both of these studies are at regional scales, but they present important directions for future refinements to this reference model.
+The assimilation of Love wave measurements is another natural direction for future research.
+In addition, the continued installation and movement of China Array, in particular, promise a wealth of new information on which to base future refinements and improvements to the reference model at much higher resolution.